sarvesh9325/RestoringOccludedObjects/README.md

 The autoencoder is responsible for restoring occluded or missing pixel regions in segmented objects.
 It compresses image information, learns semantic and structural features, and reconstructs the missing parts.
 It brings continuity and completeness to partially visible data.

 **Architecture:**
-- Encoder: Multiple convolutional layers with ReLU to downsample input.
+- `Encoder`: Multiple convolutional layers with ReLU to downsample input.
-- Bottleneck: Fully Connected MLP that encodes image semantics.
+- `Bottleneck`: Fully Connected MLP that encodes image semantics.
-- Decoder: Transposed Convolution layers to upsample and reconstruct image
+- `Decoder`: Transposed Convolution layers to upsample and reconstruct image

 **Activation Functions:**
-- ReLU: Promotes efficient feature learning and avoids vanishing gradients.
+- `ReLU`: Promotes efficient feature learning and avoids vanishing gradients.
-- Sigmoid: Used in output layer to scale pixel values between 0 and 1.
+- `Sigmoid`: Used in output layer to scale pixel values between 0 and 1.

 **Loss Functions:**
-- Mean Squared Error (MSE): Measures pixel-wise deviation between original and reconstructed images.
+- `Mean Squared Error (MSE)`: Measures pixel-wise deviation between original and reconstructed images.
 Preferred for regression-based reconstruction tasks.
 ---

 ### 4. Real-ESRGAN